Protect devices with Microsoft Intune

 Intune lets you integrate with Windows Hello for Business which is an alternative sign-in method for Windows 10 and later that uses Active Directory, or an Azure Active Directory account to replace a password, smart card, or virtual smart card.

 Activation Lock is a feature that help protect users' devices.
 The feature requires users to enter their Apple ID and password before anyone can erase or reactivate the device.
-However, this feature can lead to problems, for example if the user leaves the company without removing the lock. iOS Activation Lock bypass can help by removing the lock from supervised iOS devices allowing you to reallocate, or erase them.
+However, this feature can lead to problems, for example if the user leaves the company without removing the lock.
+Disable iOS/iPadOS Activation Lock can help by removing the lock from supervised iOS/iPadOS devices allowing you to reallocate, or erase them.

 Learn about mobile threat defense